Every time we come into work, we get the privilege to watch brands grow within the ecommerce space and thrive on mobile.

 The popular candle company crushes it with their mobile app’s navigation which is extremely intuitive as the candles are categorized by memories, countries, cities, holidays, etc.

-MelloGang is the official merch store for DJ Marshmellow.
+Mellogang is the official merch store for DJ Marshmello.
 Besides selling merch, the app is the brand’s mobile content hub since users can access videos, music, shows and their game all from the menu bar.
 They also smartly uploaded a black background image that bleeds, which matches perfectly with their primary color.

 14. Clad and Cloth

 The Utah-based clothing store designs their app to be a replica of their online store from browse to checkout.
 Their collections are well-organized, they always announce new styles and make it easy for customers to keep tabs on their favorite items.